 Opening times and prices for the Hill of Three Crosses

 The best thing about the Hill of Three Crosses is it is completely FREE!
 So, you can get access to one of the best views in the whole city even if you’re on a tight budget.

-Plus, if you’re into photography there isn’t any entrance gates, security guards or times to stick by so you can pop along to this viewpoint at any time of the day on your trip!
+Plus, if you’re into photography there aren’t any entrance gates, security guards, or times to stick by so you can pop along to this viewpoint at any time of the day on your trip!

 I love these sort of attractions as it gives you complete freedom and flexibility for the best weather/sunlight too.

 The best time to visit the viewpoint for photography is early morning for sunrise or later in the afternoon for sunset.